kernelci/kernelci-api/doc/staging.md

 * Create an "API Staging Access" [issue on GitHub](https://github.com/kernelci/kernelci-project/issues/new/choose)
-* Wait for an email confirmation of your user account which should contain a randomly-generated password as well as an AzureFiles token
+* Wait for an email confirmation of your user account which should contain an invite link (and an AzureFiles token if applicable)

 > **Tip**: If you don't have a GitHub account, please send an email to
     [kernelci-sysadmin@groups.io](mailto:kernelci-sysadmin@groups.io) instead.